mccanne/zq/docs/language/README.md

 to log-search-style processing and ultimately to sophisticated, large-scale warehouse-scale queries.
-The language also embraces a rich set of type operators based on the [Zed data model](../formats/zson.md) for data shaping and for flexible and easy ETL.
+The language also embraces a rich set of type operators based on the [Zed data model](../formats/zson.md) for data shaping to provide flexible and easy ETL.

 The simplest Zed program is perhaps a single word search, e.g.,
 ```